“The majority of the fish you lost last year was because you didn’t take care of your gear”

 During the summer the sun can drain the life out of the fishing line spooled onto your reels and will make the line brittle.

-Brittle line will break off fish, possibly costing you a paycheck during a tournament.
+The brittle line will break off fish, possibly costing you a paycheck during a tournament.

 BAIT & TACKLE